2000 Arizona Democratic presidential primary: Voting period

 The week of the election, online voting was allowed beginning Tuesday March 7 through Friday March 10.
 The following Saturday March 11, voting would be allowed at Polling Places only, through personal computers.
 There were some minor problems, in that a few polling places did not open on schedule, and some users with older browsers could not vote.
-The election went off successfully, with voter turnout increasing more than 500% over the 1996 Primary.
+The election went off successfully, with voter turnout increasing from 36,326 in the 1996 Primary to 86,762 in the 2000 internet primary.
 Contrary to expectations, Native American turnout also increased more than 500% and African American and Latino turnout both went up more than 800%, defying those who claimed that minorities would not use the internet to cast votes.
 The results were certified by the State Board of Elections.
 There were many other "firsts"; news footage showing a middle-aged quadriplegic man in Arizona who cast his first unassisted, secret ballot using the Internet. election.com reported no hacking during the election.
 Shortly after, Mohen was featured on the cover of the Industry Standard Magazine.